 - Estimate how much distance is between number 1 and number 8 starting points on the sports field.

 - How long do you think it would take a Year 4 pupil to run the 200m race?
 A Year 6 pupil to run the 200m race?
 Why is there a difference between their estimations?

 If they have pair or group discussions, come together as a class afterwards and lead a consolidating class discussion to hear everyone’s opinions.
 If the class can come to some conclusions at the end of the discussion, after Sports Day, they could then compare their predictions with what really happened as well.

-During Sports Day
+On Sports Day

 During Sports Day, there can be a lot of waiting around for competitors in between races and results.
 Why not make this a learning opportunity for your pupils?
-They could take photos on IPads of where they see Maths during the day (you could give them a target, for instance of 5 photos) or they could write down where they see Maths in different sports events throughout the day by filling in a table.
+They could take photos on tablets of where they see Maths during the day (you could give them a target, for instance of 5 photos) or they could write down where they see Maths in different sports events throughout the day by filling in a table.
 These photos/notes can then be discussed in class at a later date.

 20 Maths investigations linked to calendar dates, designed to develop reasoning and problem solving in your pupils

 4. Heading back out onto the track